Table of Contents

 If you plan on having your PC setup also be a centerpiece for your desk, room, or office, then the more components you can find with an RGB flare, the better, and that includes the power supply.
 Luckily enough, Super Flower has you covered with their Flower Leadex III.

-The Super Flower Leadex III might be a bit expensive, but for what it offers it is worth every dollar.
+The Super Flower Leadex III might be a bit expensive, but it is worth every dollar for what it offers.
 You can currently find it for $178.99.

 Brand | Corsair |